hande-qmc/hande/documentation/manual/input/utils/utils.rst

     can be passed into subsequent calls to ``read_in`` safely as only the root processor reads from integral and system files.

-When running a calculation using a system generated from a FCIDUMP, the `:`system`` object created by lua_read_in can be dumped in HDF5 format for reuse in subsequent calculations;
+When running a calculation using a system generated from a FCIDUMP, the ``system`` object created by ``read_in`` can be dumped in HDF5 format for reuse in subsequent calculations;
 this speeds initialisation by a factor of ~100x and reduces the required file size by ~16x for large FCIDUMPs.
 When running in parallel on a large number of cores this is particularly important to utilise as it overcomes an inherent serialisation point in the